NicolaOrritos/bagarino/README.md

 ```"ORIGINS": ["http://google.com", "http://twitter.com", "https://abc.xyz"]```
 When _CORS_ is enabled but no origin is specified it will be assumed the "*" value, meaning _"all origins"_.

 ## Tickets
-Here's a detailed guide on how to submit a request for creating new tickets and/or validating old ones.
+Here's a detailed guide on how to submit requests for creating new tickets and/or validating old ones.

 ### New tickets
 Obtain a new ticket: